 #5.
 Taking my health for granted

-I’ve taken it for granted a lot times.
+I’ve taken it for granted a lot of times.
 Even when it has given me a sign of weariness, all I say is; “just this once and we’ll see the doctor later.”
 Later never comes.
-Pain is bore till it dies off.
+Pain is bored till it dies off.
 The risk I take with this skin.

 #6.
 Seeing walls as the end point

 Walls are built to keep good things within and bad things without.
 It’s meant to keep some people out—not all people.
 Some people.
 Randy Pausch saw a brick wall and said: “The brick walls are there to show us how badly we want things.”